• Recipes

 Despite having some vegetable-like characteristics, whether peppers are fruits is due to their unique origination from blossoms.

-Are peppers fruits
+are peppers fruits

 Photo Habanero Peppers